 Burslem Neighbourhood Planning

-So far the Burslem Regeneration Trust been busy consulting with the local council about supporting the initiative and have made an application for early funding to enable us to develop the necessary forums and to commence the generation of ideas on what people would like to cover within the eventual plans.
+So far the Burslem Regeneration Trust been busy consulting with the local council about supporting the initiative and have received funding to enable us to develop the necessary forums and to commence the generation of ideas on what people would like to cover within the eventual plans.

-Each forum will require a membership of at least 21 people who live or work in the relevant area made up of a good cross section of the population in the area including business / shop owners where that applies.
+Each forum has signed-up membership of at least 21 people who live or work in the relevant area made up of a good cross section of the population in the area including business / shop owners where that applies.

 In order to give you more of an idea of what neighbourhood plans are all about please find below a few brief guidance notes along with website references where you may research the topic further should you so wish.